openstack/octavia/doc/source/reference/introduction.rst

 Octavia is an open source, operator-scale load balancing solution designed to work with OpenStack.

-Octavia was borne out of the Neutron LBaaS project.
+Octavia was born out of the Neutron LBaaS project.
 Its conception influenced the transformation of the Neutron LBaaS project, as Neutron LBaaS moved from version 1 to version 2.
 Starting with the Liberty release of OpenStack, Octavia has become the reference implementation for Neutron LBaaS version 2.